tonethar/IGME-330-Master/notes/closure-notes.md

 - the inner function of `makeCounter()` still has access to `num` and anything else within `makeCounter()`, that reference is called a *closure*.

-And if we create a new variable named `countMore`, it will get its own copy of `num`:
+And if we create a new variable named `countMore`, we get a new function that has it's own copy of `num`:

 ```js
 let countMore = makeCounter();